courtneyphillips/library-database/README.md

   - Pry
   - PG

-To install, run `gem install bundle` in the command line.
+To install, run `$ gem install bundle` in the command line.

 ## Tests

 Both method and integration tests for Library Database utilize the RSpec.
-Simply run `gem install rspec`, if it's not already installed, simply issue the command `rspec`, while located in the project's file.
+Run `$ gem install rspec` in the terminal, if you haven't already installed using the bundle method detailed above.
+To run tests, simply issue the command `rspec`, while located in the project's file.

 ## Links